sphynkx/korneslov/README.md

 Set variable `ALL_PROXY` in the `.env` with proxy parameters.

+## Admin panel
+Optional but useful.
+Go to [rootster repositoy](https://github.com/sphynkx/rootster) and follow instructions.
+Set the same DB settings as for bot.

 # Usage
 Run bot in your Telegram client.
 If everything is OK you'll see keyboardwith buttons.

+**Note**: bot works only after the payment has been charged.

 Switch to necessary language, go to `Korneslov` menu, then the `Masoret` (for now the rest are not implemented).
 Next choose request level (`For fun`, `Details` or `Academic`).
 Type you request about some **Old Testament**'s book, chapter and verses in format like:
 ```
 genesis 1 1
 gen 1 2